Rolf van Dick: Research interests and awards

 Among Van Dick's main research interests are inter- and intragroup-processes, especially the application of the social identity approach to diversity, leadership, mergers, teamwork, etc.

 Van Dick conducts his research in laboratory settings as well as in field studies or through cooperation with companies and schools.
-He has given over 300 talks at international conferences and in companies and other organizations and has published more than 70 books and book chapters and well over 200 papers in academic outlets (such as Academy of Management Journal, Journal of Applied Psychology, Journal of Management, Journal of Marketing, Journal of Organizational Behavior, Journal of Vocational Behavior, and Journal of Personality and Social Psychology).
+He has given over 300 talks at international conferences and in companies and other organizations and has published more than 70 books and book chapters and over 250 papers in academic outlets (such as Academy of Management Journal, Journal of Applied Psychology, Journal of Management, Journal of Marketing, Journal of Organizational Behavior, Journal of Vocational Behavior, and Journal of Personality and Social Psychology).
 He is also a regular contributor to practitioner outlets such as the German edition of the Harvard Business Manager.

 In 2008, Van Dick was awarded with the University Teaching excellence award by the 1822-Foundation (German: Universitätspreis für exzellente Lehre der 1822-Stiftung).
 In 2009, 2016, 2019, and 2021 he was awarded the YAVIS price for excellent teaching at the Department of Psychology.
 In 2018, he was elected Fellow of the International Association of Applied Psychology (IAAP).